laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js file script deletes all regular files with a particular extension such as (.js) that are present in the current directory and all its subfolders.

 11-directories file script counts the number of directories and subdirectories in the current directory.
 All hidden directories would be counted only current and parent directories would not be counted.

+12-newest_files file script displays the 10 newest files in the current directory.